zscole/divine_keys/README.md

 }
 ```

 The code above is a simple POC to demonstrate how the physical space of a dungeon can be represented using a matrix.
-Dungeons will likely be more configurable and deployable via through a Dungeon factory contract, allowing users to create their own custom dungeons Additional logic can be wrapped around these dungeons to provide composability and token logic which allows users to represent these dungeons as non-fungible tokens which can then be traded with other players.
+Dungeons will likely be more configurable and deployable via through a Dungeon factory contract, allowing users to create their own custom dungeons.
+Additional logic can be wrapped around these dungeons to provide composability and token logic which allows users to represent these dungeons as non-fungible tokens which can then be traded with other players.

 ## COMBAT SYSTEM
 The following contract represents a simple combat system.
 It imports the DivineKeysFramework contract to access the characters and the `engageInCombat` function accepts two token IDs, one for the attacker and one for the defender.
 The function calculates the power of each character based on their attributes and emits a `CombatResult` event with the winner's information.
 Again, please keep in mind that this is a POC and there are more advanced mechanics necessary in order to make this work in a production environment.